-Houthi drone attack on Saudi oilfield causes "limited" gas fire, output unaffected
+Houthi drone attack on Saudi oilfield causes gas fire, output unaffected

-DUBAI (Reuters) - A drone attack launched by Yemen’s Houthi group on an oil field in eastern Saudi Arabia on Saturday caused a “limited” fire at a gas plant but had no impact on oil production, state-run oil company Saudi Aramco said.
+DUBAI (Reuters) - A drone attack launched by Yemen’s Houthi group on an oil field in eastern Saudi Arabia on Saturday caused a limited fire at a gas plant but had no impact on oil production, state-run oil company Saudi Aramco said.

 A Houthi military spokesman said earlier on Saturday that the group had targeted the Shaybah oil field with 10 drones, in what he said was the “biggest attack in the depths” of the kingdom, the world’s top oil exporter, by the Iran-aligned group.

-But a Saudi industry source told Reuters the attack most probably involved only three drones and caused no casualties.
+“The target of this attack is the safety of global oil supply, not just the kingdom; it constitutes a threat to the global economy,” he said in comments published by the official Saudi Press Agency.

+Saudi Aramco said there were no injuries and no interruptions to oil operations.

 “Saudi Aramco’s response team controlled a limited fire this morning at the Shaybah NGL (natural gas liquids) facility,” the company said in a statement.
-“There were no injuries and no interruptions to Saudi Aramco’s oil operations.”

-Shayba is more than 1,000 km (620 miles) away from Houthi-controlled territory in northwestern Yemen.
+Shaybah is more than 1,000 km (620 miles) away from Houthi-controlled territory in northwestern Yemen.

 The field is located near the border with the United Arab Emirates, Saudi Arabia’s main partner in the Sunni Arab coalition which has been battling the Houthis since 2015 in order to restore Yemen’s ousted pro-Saudi government.